DIY-able/MqttTinyController/README.md

 ### Action S: NTP sync lock command
-- Client sends a message to MQTT broker
+- Client sends a message to MQTT broker  (If timezone EST is enabled, it returns local time)
 -         Request: {"CMD":"ntp"}
+-        Response: Scheduled clock synced, timestamp=1725654570
+                   Time=2024-09-06 20:29:30 EST

+### Action T: Clock out of sync
+- Power up the microcontroller, PicoW has internal clock set to Jan 1, 2021 0:0:0.
+- In config, default_clock_year_in_unix_timestamp = 1609459200 is defined
+- Auto sync is detected and NTP sync is performed.
+- If NTP sync fails, it will re-try every x min defined in forced_clock_sync_wait_in_seconds.
+(If timezone EST is enabled, it returns local time)
--        Response: Clock synced, timestamp=1725654570
+-        Response: Auto clock synced, timestamp=1725654570
-                   UTC=2024-09-06 20:29:30
+                   Time=2024-09-06 20:29:30 EST

 # Request/Response JSON is incompatible with Mobile app

 You maybe wondering why are we sending e.g. {"GP1": 1, "GP2: 1} for both request and respond?
 Why can't we wrap the GPIO status like using "REQUEST" and "RESPONSE" keyword in JSON?
 -        {"REQUEST": {"GP1": 1, "GP2": 1}}      # Note: This is for discussion only, not valid format
          {"RESPONSE": {"GP1": 0, "GP2": 0}}     # Note: This is for discussion only, not valid format
 Indeed, this was implemented in v2.2.2.
 But the mobile app "IoT MQTT Panel" has a bug in JsonPath subscribe on the SWITCH.
 It doesn't toggle if the subscribe message has a different pattern than publish message.
-This change was rolled back and the workaround was to add "UTC" timestamp on the Response message:
+This change was rolled back and the workaround was to add "TIME" timestamp on the Response message:
--        {"GP1": 0, "UTC": "2047-07-01 0:0:0"}
+-        {"GP1": 0, "TIME": "2047-07-01 0:0:0 UTC"}
-In the microcontroller, if callback sees the "UTC" key in the JSON message, it flags it as a response message and won't trigger any hardware change.
+In the microcontroller, if callback sees the "TIME" key in the JSON message, it flags it as a response message and won't trigger any hardware change.
 This is very important for async calls where you want to set multiple GPIOs at once but individual relay turns off at different time (momentary relay).

 # Mobile App "IoT MQTT Panel" Setup by Example